stevenchen3/dots/memory-mapped-io/README.md

 Most programming languages by default call `read()` and `write()` to access files in the file system.
-When making a `read()` system call, the operating system first reads bytes from disks to memory in the kernel space and then copies these bytes to the memory to user space.
-If all the requested data are in the page cache, the kernel will copy it over the user space immediately, otherwise, it blocks the calling thread, arranges the disk to read requested data into page cache.
-When the requested data becomes available in the page cache, it resumes calling thread and copies the data.
+When making a `read()` system call, the operating system first reads bytes from disks to memory in the kernel space and then copies these bytes to the memory in user space.
+If all the requested data are in the page cache, the kernel will copy it over the user space immediately, otherwise, it blocks the calling thread, arranges the disk to seek to appropriate block and read requested data into page cache.
+When the requested data becomes available in the page cache, it resumes calling thread and copies the requested data.

 On the other hand, `mmap()` directly maps memory pages to bytes on disk in the user space.
 Whenever there's a page fault for memory-mapped file, the kernel puts the calling thread to sleep and makes the hard drive seek to the appropriate block and read the data.
-Without extra copy, `mmap()` should potentially perform faster than traditional `read()/write()`, however, studies suggest that the performance of `mmap` is unstable, especially for small files.
-But, for large files, once the files are mapped into memory, you can access the entire through an array.
+Without extra copy between kernel space and user space, `mmap()` should potentially perform faster than traditional `read()/write()`, however, studies suggest that the performance of `mmap` is unstable, especially for small files.
+But, for large files, once the files are mapped into memory, we can manipulate it as a large array which is handy for some cases.
 Using `read()/write()`, however, we can only access the file per buffer size each time and iterate for multiple times in order to get its full content.
 Arguably, we could set a bigger buffer, but the overhead of the additional copy between the kernel space and user space can't be neglected in such case.

 Both `read()/write()` and `mmap()` defer I/O scheduling, thread scheduling and I/O alignment (all I/O must be performed in multiples of the storage device's block size, usually 4KB) to the kernel.